- FOREST

 Cultural environment considerations

-A cultural environment in the forest consists of ancient remains and other cultural relics.
+Cultural environments in the forest consists of ancient remains and other cultural relics.
 They are protected by various regulations.
 SCA works active to reduce the damages and our goal is zero damages.

 Cultural relics in the forest can be divided into two categories: